Cheongjae/one-dim-wasserstein/README.md

 # Code for the Paper
-**“On the Information Processing of One-Dimensional Wasserstein Distances with Finite Samples”**
+**“On the Information Processing of One-Dimensional Wasserstein Distances with Finite Samples” (AAAI 2026)**

 This repository contains the code accompanying the experiments described in the paper.
 Each section of the paper is linked to a corresponding folder in this repository.